Becoming a humanitarian, where to start?

 Where do you want to work?
 Closer to home (also many needs!), the Netherlands, Europe, another continent?
 If you search in google on a region, for instance: Calais (FR) and NGO, you will find the NGO's that work there and can search on their websites.
 You might not always find these organisations if you search on job offers and NGO's.

-Look on the website for vacancies and requirments for the jobs.
+Look on the website for vacancies and requirements for the jobs.

 If there isn't a vacancy published, don't stop there!
 Lots of very recent vacancies aren't published online.
 So if you are interested, ALWAYS send an email and ask for an open job applying procedure.
 If there isn't any, ask if they know other organisations that seek people.
 And secondly follow the NGO on their social media channels, for new job offers being posted of referrals to other NGO's.